vorabrijesh/noyceiot/README.md

-# Noyce IoT project: Security and privacy aspects when we deploy ML models on IoT devices.
+# Noyce S&P project: Security and privacy aspects when we deploy ML models on edge devices.